jronallo/jronallo.github.com/source/_posts/2012-01-23-dpla-strawman-technical-proposal.markdown

 the DPLA can insure that at every level of the platform that the data and metadata it creates is made easily accessible for reuse.

+Is there any merit to this kind of approach for digital library aggregations?
+Feedback welcome in the comments.

 This text is copyright Jason Ronallo and licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).